pilprod/RKN_PLUS_DIGITAL_GOV/2025-08-08-mobile-internet-whitelist/README.en.md

 ---

 ## 📌 Introduction
-The "CAPTCHA + DPI + Whitelist" scheme is a method of managing internet access under restrictions.
+The "CAPTCHA + DPI + Whitelist" scheme is a method for managing internet access under restrictions.
 **Officially stated goal:** to ensure access to "important" services (banks, government services, delivery) even during blockages.
-**Reality:** technical vulnerabilities, possibilities for circumvention, and significant degradation of internet quality.
+**Reality:** technical vulnerabilities, circumvention possibilities, and significant degradation of internet quality.

 ---

 ## 1. The Attack Vector Changes but Does Not Disappear

 **How it works:**
-- Upon network entry, some SIM cards (e.g., foreign ones) experience a delay ("cooldown") and are required to pass a CAPTCHA.
+- Upon network entry, some SIM cards (e.g., foreign ones) experience a delay ("cooldown") and must pass a CAPTCHA.
 - Exceptions: corporate channels (APN/MPLS), M2M devices (ATMs, terminals).

 **Vulnerabilities:**